Blotter: Feb. 16 - Salisbury Post

 • A car crash resulted in damage to a county-owned vehicle Friday on North Long Street in Salisbury.

-• A woman reported fraud Friday in the 1000 block of Jackson road in Salisbury.
+• A woman reported fraud Friday in the 1000 block of Jackson Road in Salisbury.

 • Shots fired were reported Friday in the 1900 block of East Ridge Road in Salisbury.